yy502/laserpecker/README.md

 3) **Bin**: Binary, i.e. black & white mode.
 It converts your image to black and white for engraving.
 4) **Gray**: Converts your image to gray scale.
 However, the engraving results may not be as good as you expect.
 Material is very important.
 MDF boards are very good for this.
 Try it out for yourself.
 Be warned that engraving gray scale image is **very** slow, as every pixel is engraved.
 5) **Seal**: Inverts your desired image/pattern for making stamps.

+Known bug (Android): if the App has connected to the engraver, and you hit Back button a few times to get back to the initial page before choosing an engraver to connect to; and then try to search for the engraver, the App won't find any.
+You will need to force kill the App, and the relaunch it to start over.
+A little annoying, but it's not the end of the world.

 ## Power Consumption & Heat Dissipation